UGI Corporation (UGI) Analysis & Opinions from Experts

-UGI Corporation (NYSE: UGI) is -23.79% lower on its value in year-to-date trading and has touched a low of $27.00 and a high of $44.54 in the current 52-week trading range.
+UGI Corporation (NYSE: UGI) is -24.31% lower on its value in year-to-date trading and has touched a low of $27.00 and a high of $44.54 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The UGI stock was last observed hovering at around $28.30 in the last trading session, with the day’s loss setting it -0.05% off its average median price target of $37.00 for the next 12 months.
-It is also 52.92% off the consensus price target high of $60.00 offered by 5 analysts, but current levels are 11.72% higher than the price target low of $32.00 for the same period.
+The UGI stock was last observed hovering at around $27.78 in the last trading session, with the day’s gains setting it 0.28% off its average median price target of $37.00 for the next 12 months.
+It is also 53.23% off the consensus price target high of $60.00 offered by 5 analysts, but current levels are 12.31% higher than the price target low of $32.00 for the same period.

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now